Brunxi/LUCID/README.md

 └── script/           # Analysis scripts
 ```

-**Important Note:** The `references/` directory contains a database of essential proteins for pathogenesis,, that is used as a reference for detecting Conserved Essential Proteins (CEPs) through comparative genomics using DIAMOND, and
+**Important Note:** The `references/` directory contains a database of essential proteins for pathogenesis that is used as a reference for detecting Conserved Essential Proteins (CEPs) through comparative genomics using DIAMOND.

 ### Genome Files
 Genome assembly and annotation file of the fungal species under investigation for transcriptomic analysis.